arijoe/CohabitateRPG/docs/phases/phase5.md

 ### Views
 * NotificationShow (new page, settings for notifications of upcoming tasks/ calendar synching)
+* Pop-up tutorial with description of lists and functions

 ## Gems/Libraries
 * Google Calendar synchronization